RedHatInsights/ccx-notification-service/docs/demos/shrinking_report_table/shringink_report_table.md

 Conclusion
 ----------
 * Not super fast
-* OTOH for approximatelly 50M records it is still ok
+* OTOH for approximately 50M records it is still ok
 * Can be make faster
      - by introducing simpler index (ID)
-     - and by increasing table size by 50 000 000 * sizeof(ID) :)
+     - that will increase table size by 50 000 000 * sizeof(ID) :)

 Table as live entity in the system
 ==================================
 * Content of `reported` table is changing quite rapidly
     - well it depends how we look at it
-    - each hour, approximatelly 65000 × 4 = 260000 reports is created/deleted
+    - each hour, approximately 65000 × 4 = 260000 reports are created/deleted
     - a lot in terms of changed MB/GB
     - OTOH it is just 0.52% of the whole table